Derek Hough: Acting

-Hough made two cameo appearances; one in 2001 in the movie Harry Potter and the Sorcerer's Stone and one in 2012 in the movie Rock of Ages, where his sister Julianne was playing the female lead role.
+Hough made two cameo appearances; one in 2001 in the movie Harry Potter and the Philosopher's Stone and one in 2012 in the movie Rock of Ages, where his sister Julianne was playing the female lead role.
 In 2011, Hough took one season break from Dancing with the Stars to star in his first movie Make Your Move (original title Cobu 3D) that premiered three years later, on March 31, 2014, in Los Angeles.

 On April 25, 2011, Hough made a guest appearance on the ABC show Better with You as a dance instructor.
 On August 14, 2014, it was announced that he would join the cast of the ABC series Nashville for a multi-episode arc as Noah West.
 After three episodes during season three, Hough's character returns in the fourth season for more episodes.

 On April 18, 2016, Hough guest starred on The CW series, Jane the Virgin.

 On April 27, 2016, it was announced that Hough would play Corny Collins in the NBC live broadcast of Hairspray, which aired on December 7.